 When the moving parts of the artificial hip’s metal ball-and-socket joint rub together, metal fibers may flake off, according to the FDA.
 This can damage and destroy tissue surrounding the joint.
 It may also cause metal ions to enter the bloodstream and cause additional illness.
 Due to these side effects, all-metal hip implant patients may need extensive medical treatment, including surgery to remove the defective device.

-If you believe that you or a loved one has been injured by a metal-on-metal artificial hip, Salvi, Schostok & Pritchard P.C., can help you.
+If you believe that you or a loved one has been injured by a metal-on-metal artificial hip, our Chicago defective hip implant lawyers at Salvi, Schostok & Pritchard P.C., can help you.
 Call us today toll free or contact us online.
 We can provide a free, no-obligation consultation.

 You must file your case within the applicable Statute of Limitations (“SOL”), which varies from state to state, and is also based on the type of lawsuit.
 In Illinois, the SOL for a products liability case is two years from the date when you knew, or should have known, that the problems you were experiencing were caused by the product.
 One of our attorneys can evaluate what the applicable SOL date is for your case.